zenonux/oss-deploy/README.md

 ## Usage

-1. create `deploy.config.json` on the root of the project
+1. create `deploy.config.json` at the root of the project

 ```json
 {